AlexVanMechelen/Towers.jl/README.md

 1. Install Julia from [this site](https://julialang.org/downloads/).
 2. Dowload a copy of this project.
-3. Run the script `Towers.jl` in the Julia REPL.
+3. Run the script `Towers.jl` in the Julia REPL by using the *include* function.
 This file is located in the `Towers Game` folder.
  ```Julia
  include("path\\to\\Towers Game\\Towers.jl") # on Windows
  include("path/to/Towers Game/Towers.jl") # on Mac